Varshith-Poojary/ParallelQuadRobotKinematics_And_Simulationulation/README.md

-# Parallel Linked Quadruped Robot Kinematics
+# Parallel Linked Quadruped Robot Forward Kinematics

 This repository contains MATLAB code and Simulink models for simulating and visualizing the kinematics of a parallel-linked quadruped robot.
 The repository includes the following components: